 Mistral Construction Program

-The launching of the last phase of the NTCD program was decided in the 2000 budget, and was confirmed in the 2001 budget by the funding of 1,79 billion francs in authorizations program and 842 million francs in payment appropriations.
-The contract was notified on 22 December 2000 for a total amount of 3,5 billion francs.
-The beginning of work of the first ship was envisaged the second six-month period 2001.
-DCN is Master Constructor of the NTCD, whose realization will be done in co-operation with the Chantiers de l'Atlantique (realization of the front part) and with Thales (for the system of combat).
-This partnership makes it possible to have a competitive product meeting the needs for the Navy national and likely to take a lead in the international market.
-DCN was retained to ensure the control of work of the design and the construction of the two ships.
-The Chantiers de l'Atlantique of the Alstom group will take part in their construction, in particular for the hull and front cabin.
-In spite of a workload particularly provided because of many commands of large cruising ships, this civil building site guaranteed that it could keep to these commitments for this program.
+The launching of the last phase of the NTCD program was decided in the 2000 budget, and was confirmed in the 2001 budget through the funding of 1,79 billion francs in authorizations program and 842 million francs in payment appropriations.
+The contract was officialized on 22 December 2000 for a total amount of 3,5 billion francs.
+The start of work on the first ship was envisaged for the second half of 2001.
+The contract for the construction of Mistral was awarded to prime contractor DCN, working in partnership with Alstom Marine-Chantiers de l'Atlantique and Thales (for the combat system).
+This partnership made it possible to have a competitive product meeting the needs of the French Navy and also likely to take a lead on the international market.
+DCN was retained to ensure control of the design work and the construction of the two ships.
+The Alstom group's Chantiers de l'Atlantique was tasked with part of their construction, in particular for the hull and front cabin.
+In spite of a workload particularly charged because of, at the time, a large number of orders for large cruise ships, this civilian building site guaranteed that it would meet the commitments for this program.

-The Minister for Defense, Alain Richard, announced on 07 December 2000, at the time of the presentation to the Senate of the bill of finances for year 2001, that the General Delegation for Armament (DGA) and DCN concluded an agreement from an amount of 3,5 billion francs (530 million euros) on the conditions realization program NTCD.
-He indicated that the corresponding contract will come into effect the current of December 2000.
+The French Minister for Defense, Alain Richard, announced on 07 December 2000, while presenting the Senate with the Finances Bill for year 2001, that the Délégation Générale pour l'Armement (DGA - General Delegation for Armament) and DCN had concluded an agreement in the amount of 3,5 billion francs (530 million euros) on the construction terms for the NTCD program.
+He indicated that the corresponding contract would come into effect that same December 2000.

 In October 2004, Mistral, the first of two 'BPC' force projection and command vessels for the French Navy, was launched at DCN's shipyard in Brest.
-Then began the fitting out before proceeding, ahead of schedule, to trials and testing, and to delivery, later in 2005.
+It was then fitted out before proceeding, ahead of schedule, to trials and testing, and then on to delivery later in 2005.
 In parallel with these activities, construction of Tonnerre, the second ship in the class, progressed rapidly towards its scheduled delivery in 2006.
-The aft sections of the two BPCs are the responsibility of DCN's shipyard at Brest, whereas the forward sections, which make extensive use of commercial standards, are the responsibility of Alstom Marine-Chantiers de l'Atlantique's Saint-Nazaire shipyard.
+The aft sections of the two BPCs was the responsibility of DCN's shipyard at Brest, whereas the forward sections, which make extensive use of commercial standards, were the responsibility of Alstom Marine-Chantiers de l'Atlantique's Saint-Nazaire shipyard.

-On 27 February 2006, DCN presented the Mistral, the first of two BPC-type force projection and command vessels on order, to French defence procurement agency DGA, the contract principal, for acceptance and subsequent handover to the French Navy.
-On 7 February 2006, the Mistral sailed from Brest on France's Atlantic coast for Toulon on the Mediterranean where it arrived seven days later for additional testing and fine-tuning of onboard equipment, particularly the combat system, prior to its presentation to the DGA for acceptance.
-On 01 March 2007 French defence procurement agency DGA took delivery of BPC-type force projection and command vessel Tonnerre built by naval defence group DCN.
-This important milestone wwould be followed by formal handover to the French Navy.
-Delivery to the DGA was previously scheduled to take place in May 2006.
+On 7 February 2006, the Mistral sailed from Brest on France's Atlantic coast for Toulon, located on the Mediterranean Sea, where it arrived seven days later for additional testing and fine-tuning of onboard equipment, particularly the combat system, prior to its presentation to the DGA for acceptance.
+On 27 February 2006, DCN presented the Mistral, the first of two BPC-type force projection and command vessels on order, to the French defence procurement agency DGA, the contract principal, for acceptance and subsequent handover to the French Navy.

 On 14 February 2007, BPC Tonnerre left Brest for Toulon where the combat system would undergo a final series of tests.
 The ship was ready and all tests completed on schedule when nonconformities attributed to Chantiers de l'Atlantique (CAT) and its subcontractors were discovered in the accommodation area floors.
 The repairs resulted in a significant delay.
-Formal delivery meant that ownership of the Tonnerre has been transferred to the DGA prior to handover to the French Navy.
+On 01 March 2007, the DGA took delivery of the BPC-type force projection and command vessel Tonnerre built by naval defence group DCN.
+This important milestone was followed by a formal handover to the French Navy.
+Delivery to the DGA had previously been scheduled to take place in May 2006.

-Between 10 and 13 May 2007, defence procurement agency DGA and the French Navy assisted by DCNS successfully completed an interoperability test campaign off the coast of Norfolk, Virginia, involving BPC-type force projection and command vessel Tonnerre and US Navy assets.
-The tests resulted in the official qualification of BPC-type vessles for operations involving LCAC-type air-cushion landing craft and MH 53E Super Stallion heavylift helicopters, specifically LCAC launch and recovery using the well deck* and MH 53E landing and take-off using flight deck spot n°1.
+Between 10 and 13 May 2007, DGA and the French Navy, assisted by DCNS, successfully completed an interoperability test campaign off the coast of Norfolk, Virginia, involving Tonnerre and US Navy assets.
+The tests resulted in the official qualification of BPC-type vessels for operations involving LCAC-type air-cushion landing craft and MH 53E Super Stallion heavylift helicopters, specifically LCAC launch and recovery using the well deck and MH 53E landing and take-off using flight deck spot n°1.